rezwanahmedsami/webview_cookie_manager_flutter/README.md

 The cookies stores and retrieves using the [httpCookieStore](https://developer.apple.com/documentation/webkit/wkwebsitedatastore/2881956-httpcookiestore) for iOS and [CookieManager](https://developer.android.com/reference/android/webkit/CookieManager) for Android.

+This package was forked from https://github.com/fryette/webview_cookie_manager due to an inactive maintainer.

 ## Get started iOS
 Set minimum version for iOS to 11.0